marypiper/WIB_scRNA-seq/lessons/SC_pre-QC.md

 - **Marker identification:** identifying gene markers for each cluster
 - **Optional downstream steps**

 ## Generation of count matrix

 We are going to start by discussing the first part of this workflow, which is generating the count matrix from the raw sequencing data.
-We will focus on the 3' end sequencing used by droplet-based methods, such as inDrop, 10X Genomics, and Drop-seq.
+We will focus on the 3' end sequencing used by droplet-based methods, such as inDrops, 10X Genomics, and Drop-seq.

 <p align="center">
 <img src="../img/sc_gen_matrix_workflow.png" width="300">